itmat/rum/creating_indexes.md

 ### Making gene info files

-Now to make files of gene info and sequence:

-* you can use any of the annotation tracks as long as they have the five fields you are asked to select below:

-* the following illustrates using two tracks "UCSC Known" and "RefSeq".

-* If there are many annotation tracks, such as for mouse where there are more than ten, you probably shouldn't include them all, by default we have been using just three of them for mouse: refseq, ucsc and aceview.
+Now to make files of gene info and sequence.
+You can use any of the annotation tracks as long as they have the five fields you are asked to select below.
+The following illustrates using two tracks "UCSC Known" and "RefSeq".
+If there are many annotation tracks, such as for mouse where there are more than ten, you probably shouldn't include them all.
+By default we have been using just three of them for mouse: refseq, ucsc and aceview.
 Using all tracks would create a transcript db that is too complex, it's better to let blat map the reads for transcripts that are not present in the db rather than to expand the db too much with false transcripts.

 1. Set the table browser as follows: